vladapl21/vladapl21/README.md

 Hi 👋 My name is Vlad Plyushchenko
 ==================================

 I am a UK high school student with an ambition to get into tech entrepreneurship in the US.
-Currently, I'm building up a broader theoretical understanding of computer science through the CS A-level and extracurricular projects.
+Currently, I'm building up a theoretical understanding of computer science through the CS A-level and extracurricular projects.
+I only recently started to upload past projects to GitHub, which is why activity is low.

 * 🌍  I'm based in London
 * ✉️  You can contact me at [vladplyu@gmail.com](mailto:vladplyu@gmail.com)